-Recently, the ENHANCE trial, a two-year, randomized, double-blind, multicenter study of 720 patients with heterozygous familial hypercholesterolemia compared ezetimibe/simvastatin 10/80 mg versus simvastatin 80 mg.
-130 The study showed no significant difference between ezetimibe/simvastatin versus simvastatin in the primary endpoint of carotid intima media thickness (IMT), measured at three sites in the carotid arteries, using ultrasound imaging.
-131 The change in mean carotid IMT after two years was 0.0111 mm versus 0.0058 mm, for the combination product versus simvastatin alone (p=0.29).
+The ENHANCE trial, a two-year, randomized, double-blind, multicenter study of 720 patients with heterozygous familial hypercholesterolemia (HeFH) compared ezetimibe/simvastatin 10/80 mg versus simvastatin 80 mg.^{134,135} The study showed no significant difference between ezetimibe/simvastatin versus simvastatin in the primary endpoint of carotid intima media thickness (IMT), measured at three sites in the carotid arteries, using ultrasound imaging.136 The change in mean carotid IMT after two years was 0.0111+/-0.0038 mm versus 0.0058+/-0.0037 mm, for the combination product versus simvastatin alone (p=0.29).
 Ezetimibe/simvastatin reduced LDL-C to a greater degree, 58 percent compared to simvastatin 41 percent, (p<0.01), after two years of treatment.
+There was a between group difference of 16.5 percent (p<0.01) for LDL-C lowering when comparing the simvastatin group to the ezetimibe/simvastatin group.
 This was not a clinical outcomes study, yet it generated attention since carotid ultrasound imaging can be a predictor of cardiac events, and the study results were delayed in being released.
-The American College of Cardiology (ACC) and American Heart Association (AHA) have released recommendations regarding the use of products containing ezetimibe and consider it a reasonable option for patients who are currently on a high-dose statin but are not at LDL-C goal, cannot tolerate statins, or can only tolerate a low-dose statin.
-132 The National Institute for Health and Clinical Excellence (NICE) guidelines echo these recommendations.
-133 The full ENHANCE study results will be released at the ACC meeting in March 2008.
-Three large scale, clinical outcomes studies (IMPROVE-IT, SHARP, and SEAS) are underway, with results expected in two to three years.
+The American College of Cardiology (ACC) and American Heart Association (AHA) released recommendations regarding the use of products containing ezetimibe, considering it a reasonable option for patients who are currently on a high-dose statin but are not at LDL-C goal, cannot tolerate statins, or can only tolerate a low-dose statin.137 The National Institute for Health and Clinical Excellence (NICE) guidelines echo these recommendations.138 Two large scale, clinical outcomes studies (IMPROVE-IT and SHARP) are underway, with results expected in two to three years.
+Interim results of the Simvastatin and Ezetimibe in Aortic Stenosis (SEAS) study, a randomized, multicenter, placebo-controlled study, found that intensive LDL-C lowering with the combination of ezetimibe/simvastatin 10/40 mg daily in 1,873 patients with mild to moderate aortic stenosis, did not meet its primary endpoint for the reduction of major cardiovascular events or key secondary end point of aortic valve events.139 There was a reduction in the secondary endpoint of ischemic cardiovascular events, in the ezetimibe/simvastatin group compared to placebo.